T

 transport hub

-The main international airport serving Buenos Aires and the surrounding area.
-Allow ample time for immigration and customs.
+The primary international airport serving Buenos Aires and its surrounding area.
+It's a major gateway for travelers arriving in Argentina.

 neighborhood